New South Wales Consolidated Acts

 "special occasion" means the occasion of a unique or infrequent event of

-local, State or national significance that persons independent of the licensee
+local, State or national significance.

 AustLII: Copyright Policy